Ancient Architecture in the Middle East

-The landscape of Architectural progress in the UK has seen some fascinating changes over the centuries, so we thought to have a look into the rich history of 3 of the most influential Architectural styles that can still be seen today.
+The landscape of Architectural progress in the UK has seen some fascinating changes over the centuries, so we thought to have a look into the rich history of UK architecture by way of 3 of the most influential Architectural styles that can still be seen today.

 The architectural style of the Edwardian era (popular from 1901 to 1910) covered a variety of styles that were difficult to distinguish, from late Victorian design to the unique Arts and Crafts movement that would strongly influence the new suburban cottage-style estates.
 More Traditional architects were highly influential at the time, with Sir Edwin Lutyens being one of the most notable.
 Sir Lutyens, alongside other architects like Charles Voysey, had become well known for imaginatively adapting traditional architectural styles to the requirements of their era.
 19th century experiments that utilised reinforced concrete started to become commonplace in the Edwardian era.
 A ferro-concrete frame could be clad in brick or stone for more prestigious buildings or cased in concrete for more utilitarian structures.